 In some instances, you might notice the door drop by itself from the halfway point.
 In that case, add 1/4 turn of tension to the torsion springs.

-If the springs are too strong, the door will not stay down or halfway when you wound the springs the correct number of turns.
+If the springs are too strong, the door will not stay down or halfway when you wound the springs with the correct number of turns.
 You’ll also find the garage door hard to close.
 To correct the problem, never remove more than 1/2 a turn spring tension.

 If the springs are too weak, the door will feel heavy on the floor after winding the spring the correct number of turns.
 Also, it will stay open halfway.
 However, it will stay open if you raise it completely.